 If you are conducting nighttime operations, make sure to use reflective traffic devices and adequate lighting to increase visibility – such as a Mobile Solar Street Lamp or Portable Lighting Tower – as well as flares to keep traffic in designated lanes.

-Commit to regularly checking the traffic control devices to make sure that they are in good working order, making sure to replace any damaged or missing signs, cones, or pedestrian barricades as soon as possible.
+Commit to regularly checking the traffic management equipment to make sure that they are in good working order, making sure to replace any damaged or missing signs, cones, or pedestrian barricades as soon as possible.

 5. Make sure that all workers on the construction site are aware of the traffic management plan

-All workers on the construction site should be aware of the traffic management plan and their responsibility in following it.
+All workers on the construction site should be aware of the traffic management plan and their responsibility to follow it.
 Make sure to conduct regular safety meetings to go over the traffic plan and remind workers of the importance of following it.
 You may also want to consider giving workers high-visibility vests or clothing to help them stay visible when working near traffic areas.

 6. Be prepared to adjust the traffic management plan as work on the construction site progresses

-As construction work progresses, the traffic management plan may need to be adjusted to accommodate for changes on the site.
-Be prepared to make changes to the plan as needed, and make sure that all workers are aware of any changes that are made.
+As construction work progresses, the traffic management plan may need to be adjusted to accommodate changes on the site.
+Be prepared to make changes to the plan as needed, and make sure to alert workers of any changes that are made.
+When traffic management forms part of a proactive and comprehensive plan, it helps ensure that workers are well-informed about their roles and responsibilities in maintaining site safety.

 Also, be sure to take into account any feedback from workers or contractors, and make changes to the plan as necessary.
 Regular review will help to ensure that the traffic management plan remains effective and safe for all parties involved.